Particle and thermal transport through one dimensional topological systems via Lindblad formalism: Introduction

 \section{Introduction}

 Transport has been an important means for revealing signatures of topological materials.
-For example, the integer quantum Hall conductance is proportional the Chern number~\cite{Niu1984}, and its generalization provides early experimental evidence of topological insulator~\cite{BHZ-2}.
+For example, the integer quantum Hall conductance is proportional to the Chern number~\cite{Niu1984}, and its generalization provides early experimental evidence of topological insulator~\cite{BHZ-2}.
 Meanwhile, the Thouless pump has been realized in cold-atom systems~\cite{Nakajima2016,Lohse2016} to demonstrate quantized transport through modulation of topological systems, and Ref.~\cite{Citro22} summarizes recent progresses.
-Moreover, there are reviews on topological transport in Dirac electronic systems ~\cite{Song17} and semimetals~\cite{Hu19}, showing the close connection between topology and transport.
+There are reviews on topological transport in Dirac electronic systems ~\cite{Song17} and semimetals~\cite{Hu19}, showing the close connection between topology and transport.

 On the theoretical side, transport coefficients may be extracted from linear response theory, Green's function methods, or other means~\cite{FetterBook,DiVentraBook,NazarovBook,StefanucciBook}.
-The Lindblad quantum master equation was designed to generate completely positive evolution of a system influenced by its environment~\cite{weiss2012quantum,Open-quantum-book}, but it can also be used to study transport beyond the linear-response limit with a simplified description of the system-reservoir coupling.
-For example, the dependence of electronic conductance of a 1D hopping model on the system-reservoir coupling has been studied~\cite{Gruss16} using the Lindblad equation.
-Effects from extended reservoirs have also been discussed using the Lindblad equation~\cite{Elenewski17,DAbruzzo21}.
-When applied to normal fermions with a quadratic Hamiltonian, the results from the Lindblad equation agree with those from the Landauer formalism~\cite{Lai18}.
-The Lindblad equation has been applied to particle and thermal transport in bosonic systems and show geometry-based local circulation~\cite{Dugar20, Dugar22}.
+The Lindblad quantum master equation was designed to generate completely positive evolution of a system influenced by its environment~\cite{weiss2012quantum,Open-quantum-book} and is suitable for studying transport beyond the linear-response limit with a simplified description of the system-reservoir coupling.
+For example, the dependence of electronic conductance of a 1D hopping model on the system-reservoir coupling ~\cite{Gruss16} and effects from extended reservoirs have been discussed using normal fermions~\cite{Elenewski17} and the Kitaev chain \cite{DAbruzzo21} in the Lindblad formalism.
+Effects of coupling strength, impurities, and disorder of fermionic systems in the Lindblad formalism have been analyzed in Refs.~\cite{PhysRevB.80.035110, PhysRevB.103.115139,PhysRevA.105.042214}.
+When applied to normal fermions with a quadratic Hamiltonian, the results from the Lindblad equation agree with those from the Landauer formalism~\cite{PhysRevE.94.032139,Lai18}.
+The Lindblad equation has been applied to particle and thermal transport in bosonic systems~\cite{Benenti_2009} and show geometry-based local circulation~\cite{Dugar20, Dugar22}.
 For bosonic systems with a quadratic Hamiltonian, the results from the Lindblad equation also agree with those from the quantum Langevin equation~\cite{Dugar22}.